Inflectra/spira-importer-word365/Documentation/Importing-from-Microsoft-Word-(Office365).md

 ## Importing into SpiraPlan
 By default, the add-in imports your entire document into SpiraPlan, based on your setup as described above.

-If you want, you can also choose exactly what to import by selected just part of the document (discussed more below).
+If you want, you can also choose exactly what to import by selecting just part of the document (discussed more below).

 Once you have decided what to import, click the "Send to Spira" button.
 During the import process you will see a popup showing its progress.
-Note that closing this pop-up will not stop the import process - to do that you will need to close or refresh the add-in (note that this will not un-do any already sent artifacts).
+Note that closing this pop-up will not stop the import process - to do that you will need to press the cancel button, or close or refresh the add-in (note that this will not un-do any already sent artifacts).

 !!! info "Selecting part of a document"
     To send only part of a document: